Jay Treaty: Issues

 The outbreak of the French Revolutionary Wars in Europe in 1792 ended the long peace that had enabled the new United States to flourish in terms of trade and finance.
 The Americans emerged as an important neutral country with a large shipping trade.
 From the British perspective, improving their relations with the United States was a high priority lest it move into the French sphere of influence.
 British negotiators ignored elements in Britain that wanted harsher terms in order to get a suitable treaty.
 From the American viewpoint, the most pressing foreign policy issues were normalizing the trade relations with Britain, the United States' leading trading partner, and resolving issues left over from the Treaty of Paris.
 As one observer explained, the British government was "well disposed to America...
 They have made their arrangements upon a plan that comprehends the neutrality of the United States, and are anxious that it should be preserved."

 After Britain became involved in the conflict against France in 1793, the Royal Navy seized nearly 300 American merchant ships trading with the French West Indies.
-The American public was outraged and Republicans in Jefferson's coalition demanded a declaration of war on Britain, but James Madison instead called for an embargo on British trade instead.
+The American public was outraged, and Republicans in Jefferson's coalition demanded a declaration of war on Britain, but James Madison instead called for an embargo on British trade.

 At the same time, the British continued to supply weapons to Native Americans resisting U.S. expansion in the Ohio Country, further worsening Anglo-American relations.
 Congress voted on a trade embargo against Britain in March 1794.
 It was approved in the House of Representatives but defeated in the Senate when Vice-President John Adams cast a tie-breaking vote against it.
 At the national level American politics was divided between the factions of Jefferson and Madison, which favored the French, and the Federalists led by Hamilton, who saw Britain as a natural ally and thus sought to normalize relations with the British, especially in the area of trade.
 President George Washington sided with Hamilton.
 Hamilton devised a framework for negotiations, and Washington sent Chief Justice of the United States John Jay to London to negotiate a comprehensive treaty.

 The U.S. government had several outstanding issues to resolve with Britain: